-It was around this time that JOhn Douglas started the FBI’s Criminal Profiling Program.
-Both Douglas and Ressler were convinced of the potential of profiling to flourish and began traveling across the country interviewing those incarcerated for unspeakable crimes.
+It was around this time that John Douglas started the FBI’s Criminal Profiling Program.
+Both Douglas and Ressler were convinced of the potential of profiling and began traveling across the country interviewing those incarcerated for unspeakable crimes.

 With the guidance of Dr. Ann Burgess (portrayed as Dr. Wendy Carr in Mindhunter), a protocol for the interviews was established.
 This protocol basically outlined the top questions to ask the killer in order to gain insight into his mindset.